simple-login/browser-extension/CONTRIBUTING.md

 - main screen: displays email alias recommendation, alias creation and existing alias.
 - new alias screen: when a new alias is created, user is redirected to this screen so they can copy it.

 ## How to change the domain where the extension is connecting to

 In order to change the backend URL, you will need to:

 1. Copy the `.dev.sample.json` file into a `.dev.json` file.
 2. Edit the `DEFAULT_API_URL` parameter and enter the URL you want to use.
-3. You may need to run `npm start` again in order for the changes to take effect.
+3. You may need to run `bun start` again in order for the changes to take effect.

 ## How does the extension setup work